theo-armour/pages/13-technology-applied-sciences/computing-ai-artificial-intelligence/0-ai-journal.md

 #retrofuturism #gameart #environmentart #scifiartwork #scifi #sciencefictionart #space #dystopia #conceptart #digitalart #render #conceptartist #classicscifi #dystopian #artscifi #futuristic #futuredesign #future #scificoncept #design #digitalartist

+## Ideogram

+* Go to online OndDrivr and upload new folder

+## 2024-10-20

+Render a Halloween scene with a haunted house, a full moon, ghosts and a black cat, in the style of painting by Vincent van Gogh

 ## 2024-10-19